kiksen/ansible-netconfrpc/README.md

 This is an older technology.
 Find some information [here on Ciscos website](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/cns/configuration/15-s/cns-15-s-book/cns-netconf.html#GUID-4EFC48BB-C72F-4442-BAE4-0D0BFA1D3082 "Optionaler Linktitel") or check [RFC 4741](https://datatracker.ietf.org/doc/html/rfc4741).

-The old version is bascially a cli wrapper which allows to send CLI configurations to your device.
+The old version is basically a cli wrapper which allows to send CLI configurations to your device.
 The advantages are no prompts (e.g. when deleting a user) and the configuration is transfered to the device before it is executed.

 Available roles:
 - [get configuration](https://github.com/kiksen/ansible-netconfrfc/blob/main/README.md#get-configuration)